 Put it all together and the Hostwinds dedicated range is refreshingly honest.
 Servers aren't crippled by low specifications to hit a price point, and yet final costs remain low, with most updates very fairly priced.
 Well worth a look for anyone who needs a reliable, highly-specified server for a low price.

-German-based 1&1 (as October 2018 called 1&1 IONOS) is well known as a budget hosting provider, but the company doesn't just offer value for website newbies: its dedicated server range starts at a very low $45 a month for the first six months, then $65.
+German-based IONOS is well known as a budget hosting provider, but the company doesn't just offer value for website newbies: its dedicated server range starts at a very low $45 a month for the first six months, then $65.

 Opting for dedicated rather than shared hosting will speed up your website in itself, but there's still plenty of room for improvement.
 A2 Hosting's managed server plans blend multiple tricks and technologies to try and ensure you see the best possible performance.